All posts by Dee Schmidgall

 4. Dress professionally and simply.I suggest opting for a solid color suit for both men and women.
 If you find yourself addressing a clinical matter as a scientist or physician, feel free to wear a lab coat.
 For a more casual look, a solid shirt, blouse, or sweater would be suitable as well.
 It’s advisable to avoid patterns and flashy jewelry.
 Additionally, if you happen to be in front of a green screen, it’s crucial not to wear anything with green in it.
 Oh, and when it comes to the attire, remember to wear dress just like one of these hot pink prom dresses.
 See these guidelines here.

 5. Wear makeup on camera.
-Both men and women can use a little help with shiny foreheads and dark circles under the eyes.
+Both men and women can use a little help with shiny foreheads and dark circles under the eyes, and that’s where makeup manufacturing companies come in.
+These companies specialize in creating high-quality products designed to address common cosmetic concerns, ensuring everyone has access to effective solutions for a flawless appearance.
 You don’t want to look haggard or washed-out on-screen; you can find some makeup tips here.

 Making a successful video isn’t exactly rocket science, but it does require some basic preparation.
 So follow these simple tips and you’ll increase the chances of getting results your students will watch and you’ll be proud of.